qens/redux-decorators/README.md

 ## Preparation

-You need to include plugin for decorators for babel (i.e. transform-decorators-legacy)
+You need to include plugin for decorators for babel (i.e. transform-decorators-legacy) or switch on experimentalDecorators if you're using typescript (not tested yet)

 if you need a SagaReduxFormAction, you need to run provided `reduxFormActionSaga`  in your `sagaMiddleware.run()`: